ANUguru-ai/Cloud_Prediction/README.md

 # Cloud_Prediction
-Machinelearning model uses Keras to train and test the model .
-The model can Easlt predict and classify clouds based on the images and classify images in five category include Cirrus, Cumulonimbus, Stratus and Cumulus clouds.
-The model give pretty cool Prediction resuls for real time captured images.
+Cloud prediction is a CNN model and that can be implemented using Keras.
+The network can easily predict clouds based among the five categories of clouds include Cirrus, Cumulonimbus, Stratus, and Cumulus.
+The model gives pretty cool Prediction results for real-time captured images.